amit-sawhney/amazon-product-relation-analysis/final_project_proposal.md

 - Big O: O(N)

-### Shortest Path
+### "Shortest" Most Likely Path

-We will use the shortest path algorithm to determine the least number of edges needed to go from one node to another.
-The input will be a node and the output will be an int of the number of edges.
+We will use the Djikstra's shortest path algorithm to find the shortest most likely path through hub nodes.
+The input will be a node and the output will be the list of edges in the order they were traversed, therefore giving us a short likely path that a user could take through from one item to another item in Amazon.

+We are using the weight of edges 1/ outgoing incident edges to determine a path in which we can traverse through the most connected items in relatively short path.

 If they are not in the same connected component we will return a -1 or some other marking value.
 We are determining a shortest path between 2 vertices, where the algorithm will travel through the most commonly bought together items.
 We use Djikstra's because it is a weighted, directed graph.

 - Big O: O(N^2) (array) or O(M+N * Log(N)) (min priority queue)
 - Algorithm: Djikstra's